AbelConsulting/SkunkFU/toolshed/SPRITE_REVIEW.md

 - Sprite sheets appear to be AI-generated or professionally created with consistent art style

 ---

+## Actions Taken

+- Added `toolshed/generate_backgrounds.py` to create placeholder backgrounds and tiles.
+Placeholders were generated and saved to `assets/sprites/backgrounds/`.
+- Added `toolshed/optimize_sprites.py` to safely optimize PNG files (non-destructive by default).
+Ran a small sample and it produced `.opt.png` files.
+- Ran `toolshed/validate_sprites.py` after changes — all sprites validated successfully (0 missing).

+If you'd like, I can:
+- Run an in-place optimization across all sprites (I will commit the optimized results to a new branch so you can review), or
+- Add CI checks to optionally warn about unoptimized or missing backgrounds.

 **Conclusion:** The loaded sprites are ready to be integrated into the game.
 They meet all technical requirements and will work correctly once the sprite rendering system is implemented in the game code.